GardenGroupUO/Organisms/Documentation/source/make_energy_vs_similarity_results_documentation.rst

 * **max_time** (*float*): This is the maximum amount of time that your animations will run for.
 Default = ``None``.
 * **label_generation_no** (*bool*): If ``label_generation_no`` is set to ``True``, the number of generations that have past will be shown.
 Default = ``False``.
 * **label_no_of_epochs** (*bool*): If ``label_no_of_epochs`` is set to ``True``, the era value and the number of epoches that have occur will be labelled in your animation.
 Default = ``False``.
-* **energy_units** (*str.*): This variable allows you to give a custom unit for the energy the energy of your clusters are recorded in a units that is not eV.
-For example, if you are perfomring these plots on Lennard-Jones clusters, you may want to set this value to ``'LJ energy units'``.
-Default: ``'eV'``

 **IMPORTANT NOTE**: In you give a value for ``max_time`` that is not ``None``, this program will make sure that your movies only run for at most this amount of time.
 If you do not give a value for ``max_time``, it will be set to ``None`` by default, which will tell the program to take your value of ``gps`` for the equivalent of the frames per second that the movie will run at.